Module Manager - Developer Guide

 Step 1:

-When a user first inputs a delete
+When a user first inputs a delete command, eg. delete id/CS1010, this command is being parsed in Controller.

-, which follows to call
+Controller then returns a DeleteFromAvailableCommand, which follows to call

-Command.execute(SemesterList semesterList, AvailableModulesList availableModulesList)
+Command.execute(SemesterList semesterList, AvailableModulesList availableModulesList), in this context,

-DeleteFromAvailableCommand#execute(SemesterList semesterList, AvailableModulesList availableModulesList)
+DeleteFromAvailableCommand#execute(SemesterList semesterList, AvailableModulesList availableModulesList).

 Step 2:

-then proceeds to call its own method deleteModule(SemesterList selectedModulesList,
+DeleteFromAvailableCommand then proceeds to call its own method deleteModule(SemesterList selectedModulesList,

-AvailableModulesList availableModulesList)
+AvailableModulesList availableModulesList).

-In this method, it first calls another method checkIfModuleAvailable(AvailableModulesList availableModulesList)
+In this method, it first calls another method checkIfModuleAvailable(AvailableModulesList availableModulesList),

-value about whether the module inputted is in the list of available modules to choose from.
+which returns a boolean value about whether the module inputted is in the list of available modules to choose from.

-If the module is not found in the list of the available modules, it proceeds to throw a RunTimeException
+If the module is not found in the list of the available modules, it proceeds to throw a RunTimeException.

 Step 3:

-Or else, another method in DeleleFromAvailableCommand
+Or else, another method in DeleleFromAvailableCommand,

-checkIfIsPreReq(Module moduleToCheck, AvailableModulesList availableModulesList)
+checkIfIsPreReq(Module moduleToCheck, AvailableModulesList availableModulesList) is called.

-If the module selected is a prerequisite to other modules, it will throw a RuntimeException
+If the module selected is a prerequisite to other modules, it will throw a RuntimeException.

 Step 4: